 \subsection{The calculation details of stress tensors}

-Before the calculations of elastic constants, each crystal structure was first fully optimized at ambient pressure.
-Then after atomic positions were fully relaxed when the crystal lattice is under specific deformations applied according to OHESS, ASESS, or ULICS, the stress components were calculated accurately.
-The relaxations guarantee forces acting on each atom to be less than 0.001 eV/{\r A}.
-All the structural optimization and stress computations in this work are performed using the projector augmented wave (PAW) method {\cite{Blochl1994}} as implemented in the Vienna ab initio simulation package (VASP) {\cite{Kresse1999,Kresse1996}}.
-In all calculations, we employ the Perdew, Becke and Ernzerhof (PBE) {\cite{Perdew1997}} generalized gradient approximation (GGA) for the exchange-correlation functional.
-The energy cutoff values for all materials were set to ensure energy to be converged to $10^{- 6}$ eV.
-For all three kinds of strain matrix sets, the OHESS, ULICS, and ASESS, we used exactly the same parameters for elastic constants calculations.
-To derive elastic constants, the values $-0.06$, $-0.03$, $0.0$, $0.03$, and $0.06$ of $\delta$ in these strain matrix sets were adopted for the first order polynomial fitting according to Eq.\ref{hooke}.
-Accordingly, these values were also taken in the ULICS as the largest strain value for comparison.
-It is noted that such small $\delta$ in the magnitude of $10^{-3}$ proposed by Yu et al. \cite{Yu2010} are not applicable in some cases because of numerical noises.
+To ensure the accurate determination of elastic constants, we first undertook a meticulous procedure to optimize each crystal structure at ambient pressure.
+Following this optimization, the atomic positions were subjected to specific deformations as per the OHESS, ASESS, or ULICS methods.
+Under these deformations, the stress components were determined with high precision, with the forces exerted on each atom and the energy converging to a threshold of 0.001 eV/{\r A} and $10^{-6}$ eV, respectively.
+All structural optimizations and subsequent stress computations in this study were executed employing the projector augmented wave (PAW) method~\cite{Blochl1994} as implemented in the VASP electronic structure code~\cite{Kresse1999,Kresse1996}.
+We used the Perdew, Becke, and Ernzerhof (PBE)~\cite{Perdew1997} generalized gradient approximation (GGA) for the exchange-correlation functional across all calculations.

+In the context of strain matrix sets, we maintained consistent parameters across the OHESS, ULICS, and ASESS for elastic constant calculations.
+All the implementation has been incorporated in the ElasTool package \cite{Liu2022}.
+For the precise derivation of elastic constants, specific values of $\delta$, namely $-0.06$, $-0.03$, $0.0$, $0.03$, and $0.06$, were adopted within the strain matrix sets.
+These values were used for the first-order polynomial fitting, in line with Eq.\ref{hooke}.
+Notably, the same values were also integrated within the ULICS, marking them as the largest strain values, thereby ensuring a level comparison platform.
+An interesting observation to note, from Yu \etal~\cite{Yu2010}, is that the relatively small $\delta$ values in the order of $10^{-3}$ might not always be suitable due to the potential for numerical noise in certain scenarios.